nikitalagrange/nikitalagrange.github.io/content/publication/lagrange-efficient-2024/index.md

 abstract: We propose a greedy search-and-score algorithm for ancestral graphs, which include directed as well as bidirected edges, originating from unobserved latent variables.
-The normalized likelihood score of ancestral graphs is estimated in terms of multivariate information over relevant ``ac-connected subsets'' of vertices, C, that are connected through collider paths confined to the ancestor set of C.
+The normalized likelihood score of ancestral graphs is estimated in terms of multivariate information over relevant "ac-connected subsets" of vertices, C, that are connected through collider paths confined to the ancestor set of C.
   For computational efficiency, the proposed two-step algorithm relies on local information scores limited to the close surrounding vertices of each node (step 1) and edge